susannahnah/prime-pw-week5-redo/readme.md

 - if this record is found in the "collection" array, return the record's index within the array
 - if the record is not found, return ```false```

-Get all albums by an artist
+Get all records by an artist

 - create a function called ```allBy( artist )```
-- when run, this function should return an array of all albums in "collection" that are by the given artist
+- when run, this function should return an array of all records in "collection" that are by the given artist

 **Reminder**: Make sure to answer this week's Slack discussion question!